nebari-dev/nebari/docs/source/installation/setup.md

 ## Authentication

 User identity in QHub is now managed within Keycloak which is a robust and highly flexible open source identity and access management solution.
 A Keycloak instance will be deployed inside your QHub.
-It can be configured to work with many OAuth2 identity providers, it can federate users from existing databases (such as LDAP), or it can be used as a simple database of username/passwords.
+It can be configured to work with many OAuth 2.0 identity providers, it can federate users from existing databases (such as LDAP), or it can be used as a simple database of username/passwords.

 The full extent of possible configuration can't be covered here, so we provide three simple options that can be configured automatically by QHub when it sets up your new platform.
 These options are basic passwords, GitHub single-sign on, or Auth0 single-sign on (which in turn can be configured to allow identity to be provided by social login etc).